ErickGBR/ErickGBR/README.md

 # Hi there 👋

 - 🔭 I’m currently working on **Node.js and TypeScript Backend**
-- 🌱 I’m currently learning **Python**
+- 🌱 I’m currently learning **Software Patterns**

 ## 🚀 About Me

-I am a backend developer passionate about technology and always looking to learn new things.
+I am a FullStack developer passionate about technology and always looking to learn new things.
 My hobbies include going to the gym 🏋️, programming 💻, going to the beach 🏖️, watching anime 🎌, and playing video games 🎮.

 ## 📊 My Stats